background grid image

 Nome and NixOS

 Nome is also home to my NixOS configuration.
-Truth be told, I’m a novice NixOS user, so I only have one configuration that I’ve been slowly building out—and a pretty simple one at that.
+Truth be told, I’m a novice NixOS user, so I only have one configuration that I’ve been slowly building out—and a pretty small one at that.
 But thus far it’s been extremely convenient to kick start NixOS on a VM with just one command:

 Terminal window